paritytech/polkadot-sdk/src/api/archive_unstable_storage.md

 The JSON object corresponds to one of the requested items whose `type` was `"closestDescendantMerkleValue"`.

-- `key` is guaranteed to be equal to one of the `key`s provided as parameter
+- `key` is guaranteed to be equal to one of the `key`s provided.
-- `closestDescendantMerkleValue`: the closest trie Merkle value of the `key`
+- `closestDescendantMerkleValue` is the closest trie Merkle value of the `key`.

 If `key` doesn't exist in the trie, then the Merkle value of the closest descendant of `key` (including branch nodes) is provided.
 If `key` doesn't have any descendant in the trie, then the result will not contain any relevant item.